captn3m0/cosmere-books/README.md

 > Skyward by #1 New York Times bestselling author Brandon Sanderson is the first book in an epic new series about a girl who dreams of becoming a pilot in a dangerous world at war for humanity’s future.
 We know you can't wait for the book to finally hit shelves on 11/6/18, so we're releasing new chapters here every week!

-See more details at [underlined](https://www.getunderlined.com/read/excerpt-reveal-start-reading-skyward-by-brandon-sanderson/) or [brandonsanderson.com](https://brandonsanderson.com/books/skyward/skyward/)
+See more details at [underlined](https://www.getunderlined.com/read/excerpt-reveal-start-reading-skyward-by-brandon-sanderson/) or [brandonsanderson.com](https://brandonsanderson.com/books/skyward/skyward/).
+This covers Chapters 1-15 of the book.

 ## Defending Elysium